 Appointments of Teaching and Research Faculty to Administrative or Professional Faculty Positions

-When a teaching and research faculty member is appointed to a full-time administrative or professional faculty position, that faculty member’s department affiliation does not change, and he or she retains both current tenure status and professorial rank.
+When a teaching and research faculty member is appointed to a full-time administrative or professional faculty position, that faculty member’s department affiliation does not change, and they retain both current tenure status and professorial rank.
 The faculty member may continue to work toward tenure and/or promotion in that department.

-If a faculty member appointed to an administrative or professional faculty position returns to teaching and research faculty membership, he or she returns with the tenure status and rank in force when originally appointed to the administrative or professional position, or earned since such appointment.
+If a faculty member appointed to an administrative or professional faculty position returns to teaching and research faculty membership, they return with the tenure status and rank in force when originally appointed to the administrative or professional position, or earned since such appointment.

 The salary, term, and conditions of employment are agreed upon at the time of appointment to the administrative or professional faculty position, and appear in the letter of appointment from the Provost.
 If a faculty member